Cambridge, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $66,250, and the median income for a family was $75,982.
 Males had a median income of $43,000 versus $20,114 for females.
 The per capita income for the village was $28,932.
 About 4.5% of families and 4.7% of the population were below the poverty line, including 6.0% of those under age 18 and 4.8% of those age 65 or over.

 Education

 Cambridge has a single school district, School District #227, which includes a single elementary school, junior high (attached to the high school), and high school.
-The high school graduates around 50-60 students annually.
+Cambridge High School graduates around 50-60 students annually.
 As in many small towns, the cultural life of the community revolves around the arts and sports related to the school.
 The elementary school was selected as a 2006 Blue Ribbon School, part of the No Child Left Behind Act.
 It was one of 18 selected in Illinois.